-We consider the design of reliable \gls{NN}-based approximations of traditional stabilizing controllers for linear systems affected by polytopic uncertainty, including controllers with variable structure and those based on a minimal selection policy.
-We develop a systematic procedure to certify the closed-loop stability and performance of a polytopic system when a \gls{ReLU}-based approximation replaces such traditional controllers.
-We provide sufficient conditions to ensure stability involving the worst-case approximation error and the Lipschitz constant characterizing the error function between \gls{ReLU}-based and traditional controller-based state-to-input mappings, and further provide offline, mixed-integer optimization-based methods that allow us to compute those quantities exactly.
+\abstract[Abstract]{We consider the design of fast and reliable \gls{NN}-based approximations of traditional stabilizing controllers for linear systems with polytopic uncertainty, including control laws with variable structure and those based on a (minimal) selection policy.
+Building upon recent approaches for the design of reliable control surrogates with guaranteed structural properties, we develop a systematic procedure to certify the closed-loop stability and performance of a linear uncertain system when a trained \gls{ReLU}-based approximation replaces such traditional controllers.
+First, we provide a sufficient condition, which involves the worst-case approximation error between \gls{ReLU}-based and traditional controller-based state-to-input mappings, {ensuring that the system is ultimately bounded within a set with adjustable size and convergence rate}.
+Then, we develop an offline, mixed-integer optimization-based method that allows us to compute that quantity exactly. }